financemnl/financemnl-jekyll/_drafts/_posts/emergency-funds-how-much-and-what-for.md

 * 3-6 months of transportation/car expenses Php 8,000 x 6 months
 * 3-6 months of job hunting expenses = Php 4,000 x 6 months

 Why is the rule of thumb three to six months?
 It has to do with how long it takes to find a job--and how long it would take to make the necessary adjustments if you _couldn't_ find another job.
-Three months is barely enough, because it's not unusual for it to take a month or two to find a new job, even if the job market is strong.{: .notice--info}
+Three months is barely enough, because it's not unusual for it to take a month or two to find a new job, even if the job market is strong.
+{: .notice--info}

 ---